codehroll/kanbas-react-web-app/README.md

 ### User Types & Role-Specific Features

 - **Students:**
-  - Personalized dashboards
-  - Browse and enroll/unenroll in courses
+  - View personalized dashboards, browse and enroll/unenroll in courses
   - Access course modules, assignments, quizzes (if published and available)
-  - Submit assignments and participate in quizzes
-  - View scores and feedback
+  - Submit assignments and participate in quizzes.View scores and feedback

 - **Faculty:**
   - Create and manage courses